mindphluxnet/C19ClickerServerEmulator/readme.md

 # Installation: Game

-Since the game is no longer on the Steam store you can use steam://install/1316610 to install it.
-By default it doesn't work and requires my custom loader to run.
-You can find it in the Loader directory of this repository; simply unzip it to the game directory.
+Since the game is no longer on the Steam store you can use [this link](steam://install/1316610) to install it.
+As the official server has been shut down my my custom loader is required.
+You can find it in the [Loader](Loader) directory of this repository; simply unzip it to the game directory.

 # Installation: Server